 After manuscript submission or publication, if authors request to remove or add an author, they should give an explanation to the Journal editor and submit a signed statement of agreement for the requested change from all listed authors and from the author to be removed or added.
 If manuscript is authored by a group, name of the group can be mentioned instead of author names.
 Members of the group will be designated as collaborators instead of authors.

 Conflicts of Interest

-Journal of Infectiology considers plagiarism as a serious scientific misconduct and a breach of journalistic ethics.
+Journal of Infectiology and Epidemiology considers plagiarism as a serious scientific misconduct and a breach of journalistic ethics.

 - Plagiarism is the unreferenced use of other’s published and unpublished ideas, thoughts (or other intellectual property) without their permission or acknowledgment and/or the representation of them as one's own original work.